bbauska/W3Cx-5of5/README.md

 2.  array.splice(start, deleteCount)
 </pre>

--   **start:** index at which to start changing the array (with origin 0).
+-   <b>start:</b> index at which to start changing the array (with origin 0).

--   **deleteCount** (Optional): an integer indicating the number of old array elements to remove.
-If deleteCount is greater than the number of elements left in the array starting at start, then all of the elements through the end of the array will be deleted. **If deleteCount is omitted**, deleteCount will be equal to (array.length - start), i.e., **all of the elements beginning with start index on through the end of the array will be deleted**.
+-   <b>deleteCount</b> (Optional): an integer indicating the number of old array elements to remove.
+If deleteCount is greater than the number of elements left in the array starting at start, then all of the elements through the end of the array will be deleted. <b>If deleteCount is omitted</b>, deleteCount will be equal to (array.length - start), i.e., <b>all of the elements beginning with start index on through the end of the array will be deleted</b>.

--   **Return value**: an array containing the deleted elements.
+-   <b>Return value</b>: an array containing the deleted elements.
 If only one element is removed, an array of one element is returned.
 If no elements are removed, an empty array is returned.